 Washburn WLO12SE Orchestra

 Although more popular for their shred friendly electric guitars, I feel that Washburn should get more attention for their stunning yet affordable acoustic-electric guitars.
 As a testament to this, their current line of acoustics have been drawing the praise of players of all level, thanks to their impressive balance of quality and affordability, resulting in instruments that look more pricey than their actual price.

-The WD20SCE offers quite the specs for its price tag, featuring a solid Alaskan Sitka spruce top supported by rosewood back and sides.
-This combination is normally only found on upper tier instruments, but thanks to Washburn, you're $500 can get you a very articulate guitar with plenty of spare change.
-In addition to its premium body wood configuration, Washburn squeezed in as much good wood as they can out of your hard earned cash - making generous use of rosewood for the bridge, fingerboard and even the headstock cap.
-The end result being an instrument that has a premium vintage appeal.
+The WLO12SE Orchestra offers quite the specs for its price tag, featuring a solid mahogany top supported by mahogany back and sides.
+This unconventional combination is normally only found on upper tier instruments, but thanks to Washburn, you're $500 can get you a distinct looking and guitar - with plenty of spare change.
+In addition to its all-mahogany body, Washburn squeezed in as much good wood as they can out of your hard earned cash - making generous use of rosewood for the bridge, fingerboard and even the body binding.
+The end result being an instrument that has a special vintage appeal.

 Takamine GD30-CE Acoustic-Electric Guitar